Lord Cameron denies suggesting Israel has committed war crimes in Gaza

 He added that he “of course” has concerns about the crisis in Gaza but that it is not his job to make a “legal adjudication”.

-Pressed by Sky News’ Sunday Morning With Trevor Phillips that he had suggested Israel might be guilty of war crimes, the Foreign Secretary replied: “I didn’t say that.”
+Pressed on Sky News’ Sunday Morning With Trevor Phillips that he had suggested Israel might be guilty of war crimes, the Foreign Secretary replied: “I didn’t say that.”

 “But even if you take a different view to my view, to look at Israel, a democracy, a country with the rule of law, a country with armed forces that are committed to obeying the rule of law, to say that that country, that leadership, that armed forces, that they have intent to commit genocide, I think that is nonsense, I think that is wrong.”

-Lord Cameron was later asked by the BBC whether the UK and its allies needed to be firmer with Israel about its actions in Gaza.
+Lord Cameron was later asked by the BBC whether the UK and its allies need to be firmer with Israel about its actions in Gaza.

 “I think we have been incredibly firm,” the Foreign Secretary told Sunday With Laura Kuenssberg.